raganwald/hashlife/README.md

 * You can rotate the screen by pressing option.
 * You can insert some shapes by pressing `1`, `2`, `3`, or `4`.
 * You can press the space bar step one generation into the future.
-* You can press enter to jump into the future.
+* You can press enter to fast forward many generations into the future.

 ### iOS instructions

 * You can flip the state of a square with a single tap.
 * You can zoom in or out using the pinch gesture.
 * You can drag the universe within the window using two fingers.
-* You can jump into the future by swiping to the left or right (it doesn't matter which way you swipe).
+* You can fast forward many generations into the future by swiping to the left or right (it doesn't matter which way you swipe).
 * You can insert a [glider gun][ggg] by tapping and holding.

 [ggg]: http://www.conwaylife.com/wiki/index.php?title=Gosper_glider_gun